 - reduced levels of trust, reliability, reputation and credibility of Queensland Government

 - failure to comply to industry standards and best practice

 - increased task complexity (confusion).

 Compliance and exceptions

-The Consistent User Experience Standard is mandated through Websites policy (IS26).
+The Consistent User Experience Standard is mandated through the Digital services policy.